 [from The Gazette – Montréal, Jan 22, 1965]

-Local residents helped to gather materials from the garbage and some entrants were anyway able to resubmit copies of their work for the book (published by Reinhold, NY, in the featured pic above), which was finally published in 1966 – minus 77 exhibits – and a travelling show was exhibited in New York, “Stuttgart, Zurich, London, Paris, Prague, Leipzig, Tokyo, Toronto, and other major cities” [from Graphis issue n° 121, 1965] around the world, to high acclaim.
+The inadvertent disposal of the collection in Toronto led to a community effort, with local residents assisting in salvaging materials from the discarded items.
+Despite the setback, some participants were able to resubmit copies of their work for inclusion in the book (featured pic above).
+Published by Reinhold, New York, in 1966, the book featured a compilation of works, albeit minus 77 exhibits.
+Additionally, a travelling exhibition was organized and showcased in New York, “Stuttgart, Zurich, London, Paris, Prague, Leipzig, Tokyo, Toronto, and other major cities” [from Graphis issue n° 121, 1965], receiving widespread acclaim.

-Future shows were planned to follow the initial exhibition every three years, including one scheduled for 1967.
-But these plans remained unannounced until May 1969, when ICTA called for ‘Typomundus 20/2‘: “The International Center for the Typographic Arts has issued 200,000 calls for entries to typographers, designers, craftsmen, and art directors throughout the world for ‘Typomundus 20/2‘, the second world-wide exhibition documenting the most significant typographic designs of the 20th century. […] Judging will take place in September in Stuttgart, Germany by an international jury of ten renowned designers.
+Future shows were originally intended to occur every three years following the initial exhibition, with one scheduled for 1967.
+However, these plans remained unannounced until May 1969, when ICTA issued a call for ‘Typomundus 20/2‘: “The International Center for the Typographic Arts has issued 200,000 calls for entries to typographers, designers, craftsmen, and art directors throughout the world for ‘Typomundus 20/2‘, the second world-wide exhibition documenting the most significant typographic designs of the 20th century. […] Judging will take place in September in Stuttgart, Germany by an international jury of ten renowned designers.
 Entries may include all forms of typographic design produced between 1900 and 1969: books, book jackets, catalogs, magazines and newspapers, printing for commerce and governments, posters, advertisements, packages, experimental design, trademarks, stamps.
 Photographs or slides may be submitted for typography in architecture, displays and exhibits, film titles and TV commercials.” [from The Publishers Weekly, Volume 195, May 5, 1969]

-On this occasion, as the sole Italian, Franco Grignani was honoured to participate in the jury.
+On this occasion, Franco Grignani, as the sole Italian representative, was honoured to participate in the jury.

 Eventually, 5700 entries from 31 countries were judged by seven jurors: (clockwise in the photo) Herb Lubalin (USA), Hans Schleger (Great Britain), Jean Widmer (France), Wim Crouwel (Netherlands), Tibor Szántó (Hungary), Franco Grignani (Italy), and Willy Fleckhaus (Federal Republic of Germany):

 The awards were given to 570 works for “outstanding contributions to the development of the graphic arts in the 20th Century”.
-The first exhibition was held in Stuttgart, but further exhibits in major cities were planned all over the world.
+The first exhibition was held in Stuttgart, with further exhibits in major cities planned worldwide.

-This was the last edition: due to the different typographical trends and the different points of view of the association, ICTA (founded in 1960) ceased its work in the early 1970s.
+Regrettably, this turned out to be the last edition: due to the different typographical trends and differing viewpoints within the association, ICTA (founded in 1960) ceased its work in the early 1970s.

 [*] courtesy of Daniela Grignani